connorrothschild/v3/content/articles/covid-gun-spikes.md

   )
 ```

 <TableHandler src="post/covid-gun-spikes/table-replacement.png" alt="A table showing the years and months with the greatest number of firearm background checks.
-Those in 2020 are among the highest.">This table was created in a reactive environment and is usually interactive.
-Since I've moved sites, my new content rendering doesn't support HTML tables.
-Find the original table [here](http://connorrothschild.github.io/v2/post/covid-gun-spikes/).</TableHandler>
+Those in 2020 are among the highest." link="http://connorrothschild.github.io/v2/post/covid-gun-spikes/"></TableHandler>

 As the table shows, the last 5 months have seen some of the greatest numbers of firearm background checks since the FBI has collected such data.
 It seems as if the only non-2020 entrants to the top 7 are from December 2015, and December 2019, which are (perhaps coincidentally) both the final months before new presidents took office.